hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

    - Intro. to Artificial Neural Networks with Keras of [Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow ](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/)
    - Machine Learning with TensorFlow and Keras Part 1
    - Notebook: Will be posted here!

+* **Session Fifteen** by [Yavar Taheri Yeganeh](https://github.com/YavarYeganeh) was on Tuesday, Khordad 13

+   - Support Vector Machines of [Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow ](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/)
+   - Machine Learning with Scikit-Learn Part 12
+   - Notebook: Will be posted here!

+* **Session Sixteen** by [Yavar Taheri Yeganeh](https://github.com/YavarYeganeh) was on Tuesday, Khordad 13

+   - Intro. to Artificial Neural Networks with Keras of [Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow ](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/)
+   - Machine Learning with TensorFlow and Keras Part 2
+   - Selected Experiments with Artificial Neural Networks

 # Assignments